5outh/nanoscope/README.md

 `nanoscope` lets you wrangle your data like never before.
 It enables:

-* Safe access of deeply-nested objects,
+* Safe access of deeply-nested objects
 * Complex modifications of arbitrary data structures
 * Immutable data transformations
 * and more!

 ## What can I do with nanoscope?

-The general flow of using `nanoscope` goes like this:
+Using `nanoscope` typically looks like this:

 1. Provide the structure you want to get pieces from and/or transform to `nanoscope`,
 2. Add lens rules to the `nanoscope` instance, which specify the pieces you want to look at, and finally